Twin Perspectives

 Talking portraits aside, I’m sure that JK Rowling had one place in mind when imagining this illustrious school: Oxford.

-Lo and behold, if you decide to enjoy an Oxford day trip, you’ll discover that it houses many locations used throughout the Harry Potter films.
 First up is Christ Church College’s hall: home to the Hogwart’s dining hall.
 It’s hard to believe that students casually eat their breakfast in here every morning, under the hall’s soaring roof and delicately hammered beams – decorated with over 600 different heraldic images.
 Although it may lack a golden goblet or two, visiting Christ Church’s grand hall transports you to a truly magical world.

 Hint: use University Rooms to book your stay at Christ Church, (available throughout the holidays when the students have left).
 The rooms may not be the height of luxury, but they are cheap and will give you fantastic access to the college and its grounds.

-The Prettiest Streets in Oxford
+3. Visit the Prettiest Streets in Oxford

 It’s unsurprising that Oxford has inspired many magical stories and romantic poems.
 From Lewis Carroll’s Alice’s Adventures in Wonder Land, to the poetic reveries of W.H.
 Auden, Oxford has been the muse of many famous wordsmiths.